jernotte/StudyGuide/Content/AI/StudyGuide.md

 6. How does the GPT (Generative Pre-trained Transformer) architecture differ from the standard Transformer model?
 7. Can you describe the process of training a Transformer model like GPT?
 8. What are some challenges in implementing Transformers at scale?
-Q: Explain the difference between static and dynamic word embeddings.
+1. Explain the difference between static and dynamic word embeddings.
-Q: How do Transformer models utilize layers to process word embeddings?
+1. How do Transformer models utilize layers to process word embeddings?
-Q: Describe the process and significance of the self-attention mechanism in Transformer models.
+1. Describe the process and significance of the self-attention mechanism in Transformer models.
-Q: In the context of next-word prediction, how does a model like GPT-4 generate a new word?
+1. In the context of next-word prediction, how does a model like GPT-4 generate a new word?
-Q: What happens to the word embeddings when a new word is generated and added to the sentence in a language model?
+1. What happens to the word embeddings when a new word is generated and added to the sentence in a language model?
-Q: Explain the role of dimensionality in word embeddings and why high-dimensional spaces are used.
+1. Explain the role of dimensionality in word embeddings and why high-dimensional spaces are used.
-Q: Discuss the computational challenges in managing dynamic embeddings in large-scale models like GPT-4.
+1. Discuss the computational challenges in managing dynamic embeddings in large-scale models like GPT-4.

-### Basic Understanding
+### AI/ML

 1. What are Transformers in the context of machine learning?
 **Expected Answer** : Transformers are a type of deep learning model that primarily uses self-attention mechanisms to process sequential data.
 Unlike previous models like RNNs and LSTMs, Transformers handle sequences in parallel, which allows for more efficient training and better handling of long-range dependencies.